lenabradley/lenabradley.github.io/about.md

 _PhD Candidate, Cornell University, Ithaca, NY_
 _(2012 - 2018)_
 * Built custom mechanical testing stage that interfaced with optical microscopy to measure soft tissue properties
-* Analyzed multi-dimensional imaging data sets (~20x1 GB) to segment, track, and classify cell behavior over space and time using MATLAB and Python
+* Analyzed multi-dimensional imaging data sets (~20 GB) to segment, track, and classify cell behavior over space and time using MATLAB and Python
 * Quantified relationship between cell dysfunction and treatment using mixed-effects regression (linear, logistic)
-* Presented research quarterly in small-group meeting and at 7 scientific conferences
+* Presented research quarterly in small-group meeting and at seven scientific conferences
-* Mentored 5 researchers and cultivated collaborations with veterinary surgeons and biomedical engineers
+* Mentored five researchers and cultivated collaborations with veterinary surgeons and biomedical engineers

 #### GUI for automated segmentation and classification of microscopy images (PhD thesis)
 _PhD Candidate, Cornell University, Ithaca, NY_